albertZhangTJ/sqlancer-lancerfuzz/src/dsqlancer/docs/Documentation.md

 To avoid producing such invalid test case, DSQLancer needs to know which parts of the grammar cannot contain duplicate identifiers.

 For specifying the locations in a grammar rule that cannot contain duplicates, the tester need to set a parameter `String iid="some_identifier_at_users_choice"`.
-These identifiers (`iid`s) are rule-wise.
+These identifiers (`iid`s) are rule-wise and must be explicitly set to `null` when not used.

 An example is as below.